-Investor persona is a composite “personality” to help advisors get a full grasp of the client’s behavior patterns, which will help advisors provide truly personalized services.
+Investor persona helps advisors get a quick grasp of the client’s behavior patterns to qualify prospects and provide truly personalized services.

-Investor persona is primarily driven by the investor temperament, which is how investors tend to behave when the market goes up and down.
+Investor persona is primarily driven by how investors behave when the market goes up and down.
 According to research by Dr. Andrew Lo from MIT based on a global survey of 30,000 investors collected over three years, investors can be put into the following categories.

 - Passive Investor: Tend not to react to market movements.
 Believe in buy and hold.
 Often invest in index funds.
 According to the research, 35% of investors are passive investors.

 - Trend Follower: Tend to chase market trends – to buy when the market goes up and sell when the market goes down.
 According to the research, 27% of investors are trend followers.